 - Daily wipe downs: In order to make it easier to clean your microwave next time wipe the inside of your microwave every day, depending on how often you use it.

 - Treat spills immediately: Try and remove any splattered food as quickly as possible, it’s easier to remove when the food is warm and yet to harden.

-- Cover food: Always cover your food before cooking using something like a anti-splash plate cover.
+- Anti-splash plate cover: Cover your food before cooking using something like an anti-splash plate cover, available from Amazon.